akshat1602/Stayora/README.md

 ## Why This Project Matters

 Stayora demonstrates full-stack application design beyond basic CRUD by combining authentication, media uploads, geolocation, search, filtering, wishlist flows, and booking validation in one project.
-Portfolio-focused GitHub projects are stronger when they explain both what was built and what skills the project proves to recruiters or collaborators.[5][6]
+Portfolio-focused GitHub projects are stronger when they explain both what was built and what skills the project proves to recruiters or collaborators.

 ## Author